 - How do I create a backlog?

 - How do I tag a work-item (user story/defect/issue) to a release?

 - How do I change the priority or rank of a workitem (user story/defect/issue)?

 - Can I import or export items from SwiftKanban?

-- When I export my project, why is it that the Excel file does not contain cards created in my project?
+- When I export my Board, why is it that the Excel file does not contain cards created in my project?

-- How do I view the Kanban Board for my project?
+- How do I view the Kanban Board?

 - How do I modify the current process on the Kanban Board?

 - What are “Smart Lanes”?

 - How do I create workflows to manage different card types such as User Stories, Defects, etc.?